digabi/ytl-linux/README.md

 ## APT repository and deb packages

-Custom YTL-Linux deb packages can be found in the [packages](./packages) directory.
+Sources for the deb packages making up YTL Linux all the way up to `ytl-linux-customize[-24]` are in the [packages](./packages) directory.

-The ytl-linux-customize deb package is built automatically by a GitHub action on pushes to the source code directory.
-The resulting package, along with any others in the debs/ directory (currently none) get pushed to an apt repository at
+Other vendored packages in the `debs/` directory will be included in the resulting package repository.

+The packages and the package repository are built in the [Update Debian repository](https://github.com/digabi/ytl-linux/actions/workflows/reprepro.yml) workflow automatically on push to `main`, and published when the workflow is launched manually.
+The resulting repository is available at

 `deb https://linux.abitti.fi/deb ytl-linux main`